min2ha/ukwa-site/content/target/71555/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The: It is the EU's turn to compromise on Brexit, says Dominic Raab

 Brexit Secretary Dominic Raab calls on the EU to show more flexibility and willingness to compromise in the EU exit negotiations